We give Jewish communal organisations the opportunity to enhance the Jewish education and professional expertise of its personnel.

 If you have not applied to the Foundation before, please contact Daniela Greiber at email@example.com to discuss your proposal before submitting an application.

-Before beginning your application, please read the information below or download it as a PDF.
+Before beginning your application, please read the Application Guidance below or download it as a PDF.

 Most grants in this programme are between £15,000 – £40,000 per year and our maximum length of support is generally 3 years.